 Illinois Intercollegiate Athletic Conference

-aka IIAC or 'LITTLE NINETEEN'
+(also called IIAC or 'LITTLE NINETEEN')

 History (from NCAA News, June 6, 1970 edition)